-Do you think these 27 writing side hustles are profitable enough to cover your monthly expenses?
+Do you think these 27 oddly high-paying writing side hustles are profitable enough to cover your monthly expenses?
 Let’s find out!

 Disclaimer: This is a 4k-word post.
 So, please prepare. 🙂

 How much income do you have to make to consider yourself financially stable?

 These questions pervaded me most of the time whenever I sat down on the balcony chair.

 Rather than asking myself, “Why don’t I feel the same passion to go to work like everybody else does?”, what I do is to figure out how to make writing a source of our financial stability.